Red Sox vs. Astros Player Props Betting Odds

 Turner Stats

-- Justin Turner has 131 hits with 27 doubles, 22 home runs and 44 walks.
+- Justin Turner has put up 132 hits with 27 doubles, 22 home runs and 44 walks.
 He has driven in 85 runs with four stolen bases.

-- Turner enters this game looking to extend his two-game hit streak.
-In his last five games he is batting .313 with a double, two home runs, three walks and four RBI.
+- Turner heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .353 with a double, two home runs, a walk and four RBI.

 Turner Recent Games